PaystackHQ/plugin-wordpress-premiumpress/README.md

 Here you can browse the source code, look at open issues and keep track of development.

+## **Deprecation Notice**

+We regret to inform you that the Paystack Wordpress Premiumpress Plugin is now deprecated and will no longer be actively maintained or supported.

+**Reasons for deprecation**:
+- Compatibility issues with the latest software versions
+- Security vulnerabilities that cannot be addressed sufficiently.
+- Obsolete functionality that is no longer relevant

+To ensure a seamless experience, we recommend exploring the Paystack Integrations Directory for [alternative plugins](https://www.premiumpress.com/plugin/paystack-payment-plugin/) that are actively maintained and supported.

 ## Documentation

 * [Paystack Documentation](https://developers.paystack.co/v2.0/docs/)